shaosha-huang/shao-pharmacy-analytics/README.md

 - Minimize stockouts and lost sales by monitoring inventory and fulfillment KPIs
 - Improve supplier selection and contract management
 - Enable teams to focus restocking efforts where needed most

-Segmentation by product, category, supplier, and region allows managers to monitor, target, and export supply lists for procurement and restocking.

 ### Segmentation Criteria